danielcurtis/curtis-codes/content/blog/react-explained-10-steps/index.md

 import React, { useState, useEffect } from "react";

 function WelcomeMessage(props) {
-  const [username, setUsername] = useState({}); // initial is an empty object
+  const [username, setUsername] = useState({}); // initial state is an empty object

   useEffect(() => {
     fetch("https://MyDatabase.com/" + props.key) // fetch username based on API key passed in via prop .then(response => response.json())
       .then(result => setUsername(result));
-  }, [props.key]);
+  }, [props.key]); // useEffect dependencies, i.e. the API key

   return <h1>`Hello, ${username}`</h1>;
 }

 ```

-If you don't completely understand don't worry!
+If you don't completely understand, don't worry!
 Asynchronous programming is a
 tough concept.
 It'll become clear with practice.
+The important takeaway is that
+useEffect() runs every time our component runs.

 ## 9. Styling Components
 React is a UI library.
 Of course, styling is a big deal.
-And probably the most
-controversial topic.
-React allows inline styling or CSS classes, just
+React allows inline
-like HTML elements.
-Inline styling uses object notation, and classes use external
+styling or CSS classes, just like HTML elements.
+Inline styling uses object
-CSS stylesheets.
+notation, and classes use external CSS stylesheets.

 It's best practice to avoid global styles and make styles specific to
 components.
 Just like it's best practice to avoid global variables and make